jamalvh/jamalvh/README.md

 - ❓ Ask me about anything related to Mobile, Web, and TensorFlow Development technologies

-- ⚡ Fun fact: I click 25 cps
+- ⚡ Fun fact: I have geoached on 3 continenets

 <br/>